renaissance-publishing/renaissance/content/chapters/19-backgrounds-traits-classes-and-powers.md

 Some traits are *negative traits*.
 A negative trait imposes a *penalty,* but taking it *gives* you more CP to spend during character creation.

+  - Congenital Defect: you have some congenital defect; choose one from the list below:
+    - *TBD*
   - Distinctive: you have some very distinctive characteristic, which makes you very recognizable.
 You take a -20 penalty on Disguise checks, and on Stealth checks to blend into a crowd.